mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

 ### pinned_fcv

 * `expiration_date` - (Required) Expiration date of the fixed FCV.
+This value is in the ISO 8601 timestamp format (e.g. "2024-12-04T16:25:00Z").
 Note that this field cannot exceed 4 weeks from the pinned date.
 * `version` - Feature compatibility version of the cluster.

 ## Attributes Reference